Findings released | 2020 AMA Resident Hospital Health Check survey

-Questions covered hospital culture, access to leave, overtime and training and the top six priorities for junior doctors in Queensland were identified.
+Questions covered hospital culture, access to leave, overtime and training, the impact of COVID-19 on RMOs’ career progression and overall wellbeing, and the top six priorities for junior doctors in Queensland were identified.

-The responses were used to provide hospitals with grades in the following five domains:
+The responses were used to provide hospitals with grades in the following six domains:

 - Access to leave